feilipu/NASCOM_BASIC_4.7/README.md

 4. When HexLoadr has finished, and you are back at the Basic `ok` prompt, use the `DOKE` command relocate the address for the Basic `USR(x)` command to point to `.ORG` of your arbitrary program.
 For the YAZ180 the `USR(x)` jump address is located at `0x8224` (RC2014 32k), `0x8004` (YAZ180 32k), or `0x2704` (YAZ180 56k).
 If your arbitrary program is located at `0x3000` then the Basic command is `DOKE &h8224, &h3000`, for example.

-5. Start your arbitrary program using `PRINT USR(0)`, or other variant if you have parameters to pass to your program.
+5. Start your arbitrary program by typing `PRINT USR(0)`, or other variant if you have a parameter to pass to your program.

 6. Profit.